 Monthly Cost: 10 Open Roles

-The cost gap is stark.
+Cost gaps between these approaches are stark.
 A team running 10 promoted posts at $10/day spends $3,000/month just on job advertising - and that only reaches active job seekers.
-The same team on Pin's Professional plan ($149/month, annual billing) gets AI-powered sourcing across 850M+ profiles, automated outreach with a 48% response rate, and interview scheduling included.
-That's roughly 95% less for a tool that reaches both active and passive candidates.
+The same team on Pin’s Professional plan ($149/month, annual billing) gets AI-powered sourcing across 850M+ profiles, automated outreach with 5x better response rates than industry averages, and interview scheduling included.
+That’s roughly 95% less for a tool that reaches both active and passive candidates.

-Job posting and AI sourcing aren't mutually exclusive.
+Job posting and AI sourcing aren’t mutually exclusive.
 Many teams run a hybrid approach: use LinkedIn promoted posts for high-volume roles where applicant quantity matters, and use AI sourcing for specialized roles where you need to reach passive candidates directly.
-The key is understanding what each channel costs per hire and allocating budget accordingly.
+Understanding each channel’s cost per hire - and allocating budget accordingly - separates efficient hiring teams from those burning spend.
 Teams that have reduced their LinkedIn dependency consistently report lower cost-per-hire on hard-to-fill roles.
 For those exploring the full range of options, our guide to sourcing tools beyond LinkedIn covers the landscape in detail.

 How to Reduce Your LinkedIn Job Posting Spend

 Even if LinkedIn is your primary job advertising channel, there are concrete ways to lower your per-hire cost without cutting visibility.
-LinkedIn's auction-based pricing model rewards strategic behavior - teams that optimize their posting timing, budget allocation, and title specificity consistently pay less per applicant than those who set budgets and walk away.
+Because CPC is auction-based, teams that optimize their posting timing, budget allocation, and title specificity consistently pay less per applicant than those who set budgets and walk away.
 Here are five approaches that work:

 1. Use the Annual Prepay Discount